jenkinsci/sge-cloud-plugin/README.md

 * "0" (zero) for a successfully finished job
 * "1" through "255" for a job that failed with a nonzero exit status

-Finally, When The Jenkins SGE plugin could not even submit the job to SGE, the job is given the state:
+Additionally, when The Jenkins SGE plugin could not even submit the job to SGE, the job is given the state:

-* "J"
+* "J", for Jenkins SGE plugin failure to submit the job

 # Environment Variables